influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/best-practices/schema-design.md

 {{% expand "View example of a sparse, non-homogenous schema" %}}

 Non-homogenous schemas are often caused by writing points to a measurement with inconsistent tag or field sets.
-For example, lets say data is collected from two different sources and each source returns data with different tag and field sets.
+In the following example, data is collected from two different sources and each source returns data with different tag and field sets.

 {{< flex >}}